Muhate/FIM-with-Wazuh/README.md

 If not showing as **active** wait for some minutes and refresh the page.

+   - **5.6: Configure the agent to monitor the files or folders you intend to moniotr** Now that we already deployed the agent, let configure it.
+The configurations will be made on the file **ossec.conf** located at "C:\Program Files (x86)\ossec-agent".
+Before we change any configuration on it, it is a best practice to make a backup of the file, so copy and rename the file so that anything going wrong we can be able to revert to our functional version.
+For this demonstration we will be monitoring the folder "**C:\Users**", but you are free to choose another directory.
+So locate the section with **File integrity monitoring** and add the content below inside of that:

+       ```
+       <directories check_all="yes" whodata="yes" report_changes="yes">C:\Users</directories>
+       ```

    - **Step 3: Configuring Wazuh**
      - Modify the configuration file (`/var/ossec/etc/ossec.conf`) to set up agents and alerts.
      - Restart Wazuh Manager: